ucsc-cse-140/assignments/p0/README.md

     python3 -m autograder.cli.submit buyLotsOfFruit.py shopSmart.py
 ```

-    This will take your `config.json`, `buyLotsOfFruit.py`, and `shopSmart.py` from your current directory
-    and send them to the autograding server.
-    The autograder will get your code and run a bunch of secret tests on it to assign you a grade.
+This will take your `config.json`, `buyLotsOfFruit.py`, and `shopSmart.py` from your current directory and send them to the autograding server.
+The autograderwill get your code and run a bunch of secret tests on it to assign you a grade.
 It will return output formatted about the same as the local tests.

-    The autograder records all your submissions (the code, time, and score).
+The autograder records all your submissions (the code, time, and
-    The score you received on your most recent submission is your current grade for the assignment
+score).
+The score you received on your most recent submission is
-    (not counting late assignments and manually graded components).
+your current grade for the assignment (not counting late
+assignments and manually graded components).

 You can make as many attempts as you want.
 However if we find you abusing the autograder (e.g. repeatedly failing tests that would have been caught by testing locally),
 then you can lose points.
 Any attempt to willingly circumvent the autograder (e.g. "hacking" it)
 may result in an immediate F in this class and a referral for academic integrity.